King's Trust

-The King's Trust (formerly the Prince's Trust) is a United Kingdom-based charity founded in 1976 by King Charles III (then Prince of Wales) to help vulnerable young people get their lives on track.
-It supports 11-to-30-year-olds who are unemployed or struggling at school and at risk of exclusion.
-Many of the young people helped by the trust face issues such as homelessness, disability, mental health problems, or trouble with the law.

-It runs a range of training programmes, providing practical and financial support to build young people's confidence and motivation.
+The King's Trust (formerly the Prince's Trust) is a United Kingdom-based charity founded in 1976 by King Charles III (then Prince of Wales) to help vulnerable young people.
+It supports 11-to-30-year-olds facing difficulties with school, the law, unemployment, disability, homelessness, and more.
+The trust operates a range of training programmes, providing practical and financial support to build young people's confidence and motivation.

 In 1999, the numerous trust charities were brought together as the Prince's Trust and acknowledged by Queen Elizabeth II at a ceremony in Buckingham Palace where she granted it a royal charter.
 The following year it devolved in Wales, Scotland, Northern Ireland, and other English regions but overall control remained in London.
 The King's Trust fundraising and campaign events are often hosted by and feature entertainers from around the world.

-The King's Trust is one of the most successful funding organisations in the UK and is the UK's leading youth charity, having helped over 1,000,000 young people turn their lives around, created 125,000 entrepreneurs, and given business support to 395,000 people in the UK.
+The King's Trust is one of the most successful funding organisations in the UK and is the UK's leading youth charity, having helped over 1,000,000 young people, created 125,000 entrepreneurs, and given business support to 395,000 people in the UK.
 From 2006 to 2016, its work for the youth has been worth an estimated £1.4 billion.

-In 2019, the then Prince's Trust signed a partnership with the Department of Health and Social Care to support 10,000 young people (16-to-30-year-olds) into health and social care jobs.
+In 2019, the trust signed a partnership with the Department of Health and Social Care to support 10,000 young people (16-to-30-year-olds) into health and social care jobs.
 This initiative aims to future-proof the sector, provide employment opportunities to young people, and support the department's "widening participation" goals, increasing the diversity of its workforce.
 Following the death of Queen Elizabeth and the ascension of Charles to the throne, the Prince's Trust was renamed the King's Trust.